meco-group/mit-impact-2024/index.md

 Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation at this [registration link](https://forms.office.com/e/uEVeKAjS2k).

+**Your registration will be completed only after you receive a confirmation email from the organizers.**

 ***

 ### Important dates

-- Registration deadline: July 3rd, 2024 (AOE)
+- Registration deadline: July 5th, 2024 (AOE)
 - Workshop dates: July 10th and 11th, 2024.

 ***

 ### Organizers

-This workshop is organized by four members of the MECO Research Team of KU Leuven, Belgium:
+This workshop is organized by four members of the MECO Research Team of KU Leuven,
+Belgium:

 [Alejandro Astudillo](https://www.mech.kuleuven.be/en/pma/research/meco/people/00124760)
 Postdoctoral researcher